bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MinimumLeakageDistance_25T8FhIC540O926Lkd6LtI/Documentation.md

-The min electric current in an unwanted conductive path under normal operating conditions.
+The minimum electric current in an unwanted conductive path under normal operating conditions.